Strigida/100-Days-of-Code-May-2020/README.md

 ---
 Decided to re-design and re-work the HTML and .css portions I created yesterday, as making the page a grid-layout will make things much easier in the long run.
 If I decide to do a mobile version at some point I'll need to tackle that separately.

+---
+## Day 22 and 23: Web App
+*5/25/2020 - 5/26/2020*

+---
+Continued work on the HTML and css of the website facing, as well as some art pieces for the app.
+It's coming along nicely, and I'm designing it based on an illuminated manuscript page!
+One more day, and I should be able to move on to app functionality.
+In the mean time, I'm enjoying doing something I'm a bit more familiar with!

+---